AI-team-UoA/DS-JedAI/README.md

 - **Geometry Reciprocal Top-k**: Verifies only the pairs *(s, t)* that *s* belongs to the top-k of *t* and *t* belongs to the top-k of *s*.
 - **RandomScheduling**: Implements random prioritization.

-Currently, the supported weighting schemes are:
+Currently, the supported weighting functions are:

 - Co-occurrence Frequencies (CF)
 - Jaccard Similarity (JS)